 ISSB aims at meeting investors’ information needs and supporting companies in providing transparent, reliable, and comparable reporting on climate and other environmental, social, and governance (ESG) metrics.

-Want to improve your organization's Impact?
+Want to improve your organisation's Impact?

-Impact investing is characterized by a direct connection between values-based priorities and the use of investors’ capital.
+Impact investing is characterised by a direct connection between values-based priorities and the use of investors’ capital.
 Impact investing meets a dual objective: to generate a substantial financial return and to create and quantify a positive societal impact.
 Impact investing mostly refers to private funds, while SRI and ESG investing involve publicly traded assets.

 Impact investing is when the investment has an objective of generating a positive impact on society or the environment, while ESG is more of a thing in sustainable investing, when funds are selected based on specific ESG criteria.
 The first would have a specific objective, while the second one would integrate ESG criteria in selection/exclusion.